-Let’s say your goal is to get readers to sign up for your brand ambassador program.
+Let’s say your goal is to get readers to sign up for your affiliate program.
 Instead of lengthy copy like, “Do you want more from your shopping experience?
 Join our brand ambassador program for great rewards when you promote our products”, try something punchier:

 “Ready to take this to the next level?
 Sign up, @ us, collect rewards.”